kestra-io/docs/content/docs/03.concepts/flow.md

 A Flowable Task is handled by [Executors](../03.concepts/executor.md) and can be called very often.
 Because of that, these tasks cannot include intensive computations, unlike Runnable Tasks.
 Most of the common Flowable Tasks are available in the default Kestra installation.

-## Namespace

-You can think of a namespace as a **folder for your flows**.

-- Similar to folders on your file system, namespaces can be used to organize flows into logical categories.
-- And as filesystems, namespaces can be indefinitely nested.
-Using the dot `.` symbol, you can add hierarchical structure to your flow organization.
-This allows to separate not only environments, but also projects, teams and departments.

-This way, your **product, engineering, marketing, finance, and data teams** can all use the same Kestra instance, while keeping their flows organized and separated.
-They all can have their own namespaces that belong to a parent namespace indicating the **development** or **production** environment.

-A namespace is like a folder for flows.
-A namespace is composed of words and letters separated by `.`.
-The hierarchy depth for namespaces is unlimited.
-Here are some examples of namespaces:
-- `projectOne`
-- `com.projectTwo`
-- `test.projectThree.folder`

-Namespaces are hierarchical, which means that for our previous example, the `test.projectThree.folder` namespace is inside the `test.projectThree` namespace.

 ## Labels

 Labels are key-value pairs that you can add to flows.
 Labels are used to **organize** flows and can be used to **filter executions** of any given flow from the UI.